johndugan/vscode-contrast-theme/README.md

 ## Issues and Improvements

-I plan to make some tweaks for React and JSX in the near future.
-If you find issues or inconsistencies, please get in touch on GitHub.
+I am still working on theme colors for a few sections of the editor.
+If you find other issues or inconsistencies, please get in touch on GitHub.

 ## Code in Contrast